VirtusLab/git-machete/docs/source/cli_help/github.rst

     **Options:**

     --all                   Checkout all open PRs.

-    --by=<github-login>     Checkout open PRs authored by the given GitHub user. ``<github-login>`` is the GitHub account name.
+    --by=<github-login>     Checkout open PRs authored by the given GitHub user, where ``<github-login>`` is the GitHub account name.

     --mine                  Checkout open PRs for the current user associated with the GitHub token.

     **Parameters:**